partiql/partiql-lang-kotlin/docs/user/CLI.md

 ```

 You can also add new values to the global environment or replace existing values using `!add_to_global_env`.
 The
-example bellow replaces the value bound to `types`
+example below replaces the value bound to `types`

 ```
 PartiQL> !add_to_global_env {'types': []}